An American Love Story

 This is where I belong; it felt right.

-We had wine together and I accidently broke
+We had wine together and I accidentally broke

 a two hundred dollar candlestick holder.